 DNS (Domain Name System) is like the internet's phone book.
 It translates your domain name (like yourbusiness.com) into the IP address that computers use to find your website.
 Understanding the basics can help you make informed decisions about your site.

-Common DNS terms explained
+Common DNS terms you may see

 - Domain Name